elbrodelche/making-sense/README.md

 pass:secret
 ```

+You can filter any list of posts passing the search parameter to the URL ex: ``?search=someTerm``.
+It can be paginated defining the pgSize parameter as well.

 ## Docs (important)
 You can find a testing file for import on Insomnia or Postman in ``/docs``.
 ## Troubleshooting